gammazero/nexus/README.md

 Transport security, such as TLS over websockets will be included.
 Router library provides interfaces for integration of client authentication logic.

 ## Project Status
-Currently in active development - not stable yet.
+Currently in active development - contributions welcome.

 #### Items to complete:
-- websocket server (in progress)
-- websocket client (in progress)
 - RawSocket transport (planned)
 - documentation (in progress)
-- examples (planned)
+- examples (in progress)
 - cool logo (maybe)

 #### Features to complete - priority order: